dartmouth-cs98/dartmouth-cs98.github.io/index.md

 # ORC Description
 Participation in a software engineering group project to meet a real-world need.
 Group members are responsible for all aspects of a software system, including iterative requirements analysis, design, implementation, and testing.
 The course also stresses customer interactions, documentation, process, and teamwork.
 The result is a software product of significant scope and significant benefit to a user base.

+Open only to students pursuing a major in Computer Science or a modified major with Computer Science as the primary part.
+98.01 and 98.02 constitute a two course sequence, and they must be taken in consecutive terms, either fall/winter or winter/spring, normally in the senior year.

 <div markdown="1" style="text-align:center">
 ![dev magic](assets/imgs/dev_magic.gif){: .fancy}
 </div>